wiicode/cybersecurity-framework/bronze-training/start.md

 - Insider threat detection.

 ## People's Attitudes
+> Humans are the primary vulnerability in majority of the scams and hacks that affect today’s small business.
+It is important to understand that, despite the plethora of vulnerabilities and exploits available to attackers, the ones that are low-effort and high-reward are the greatest threat to a business.
+Passwords, attachments, and links are the lowest-effort means of exploitation, and all are at full control and discretion of the people working for the organization.
+Whether it is through human error or willful acts, humans factors are the of greatest concern in cybersecurity.
+{.is-danger}

 There are also five hazardous attitudes which contribute to the general vulnerabilities staff, managers, and owners.
 Like most things in security, or even human nature, they are not binary and exist on spectrums.
 All present a threat an organization and they are: impulsivity, invulnerability, machismo, resignation, and anti-authority.

 ### Tabs {.tabset}